wlgjs678/wlgjs678/README.md

 I'm a recent graduate from UMD (College Park) with a Bachelor's Degree in Computer Science; I graduated in May 2024.

 I've worked at Sociable AI as a full-stack developer to expand my skills  with hands-on experience and adapt to a working environment for over a year.
-Now, I'm looking for a new opportunity to take the next step in becoming a better software engineer.
+Now, I'm looking for a new opportunity to take the next step in becoming a software engineer.
 Currently, I'm also studying AWS to get a certification as well as working on my personal project which will be posted both on GitHub and my portfolio page.

 - How I chose computer science: